Jill Heinerth: Film

 Heinerth has produced TV series for PBS, National Geographic Channel, Discovery Channel and the BBC, consulted on movies for directors including James Cameron.
 She has produced documentaries including We Are Water and Ben's Vortex.

 Jill hosted and shot underwater videography for the Under Thin Ice episode of on the CBC Television Network.
 Produced by GalaFilm of Montreal, Canada.
+In 2026 Jill Heinerth was featured as a technical iceberg diver and featured presenter on "The Berg" episode of CBC's The Nature of Things.

 Awards

 In 2012, Heinerth was named the "Sea Hero of the Year" by SCUBA Diving Magazine.

 Heinerth is a member of the Explorers Club, a fellow of the National Speleological Society, and she has been inducted into the Women Divers Hall of Fame.

 She won the OZTek Media Award in March 2013.
 In November 2013, she was awarded the first ever Christopher Ondaatje Medal for Exploration by the Royal Canadian Geographical Society.

 In June 2016, Heinerth was named as the first Explorer-in-Residence for the Royal Canadian Geographical Society.

-In January 2017, the Academy of Underwater Arts and Sciences announced that Jill Heinerth was to become a 2017 AUAS Fellow by receiving an NOGI Award for ‘Sports & Education’.
+In January 2017, the Academy of Underwater Arts and Sciences announced that Jill Heinerth was to become a 2017 AUAS Fellow by receiving an NOGI Award for 'Sports & Education'.

 Later that year, on 7 March 2017, the Governor General of Canada announced that Jill Heinerth was to receive the Canadian Polar Medal.

 In March 2018 Jill Heinerth was awarded the Beneath The Sea Diver of the Year (Education) Award.

 On 18 August 2020 it was announced that Jill Heinerth would be inducted into the International SCUBA Diving Hall of Fame.
 Due to the COVID-19 pandemic the induction will be delayed until 2021.

 In February 2021 Jill's Children's book The Aquanaut was selected by Dolly Parton as a Blue Ribbon Selection of Dolly Parton's Imagination Library.

 Jill Heinerth was named as the 2024 Honorary Ottawa Riverkeeper at the Riverkeeper's annual gala on 29 May 2024.

+In 2025, Heinerth received the King Charles III Coronation Medal.

+Heinerth received the 2026 21st Century Adventurer Award, presented by Defender and the European Outdoor Film Tour (EOFT).